KRWCLASSIC/TimeLoader2/README.md

 ### Usage

-1. Create a directory for your mod.
+1. Create a working directory for your mod.
 2. Add `modmeta.tkml` with mod details.
 3. Include mod files in the `mod_files` directory.
 4. Define modifications in `autoapply.tkml`.
+5. Archive all of the files into a zip.

 # Code Injection Methods